Reach Child Development Centre

 Respite Care - Child Care Service

 Respite care gives families temporary relief from the challenges of caring for a child with a developmental disability.
 Whether this relief is for a few hours, a day, a weekend or longer depends on the families needs.

 Social group for youth,12-18, with developmental disabilities held at REACH Child Development Centre.
 This program provides outings, activities and social interactions for participants.

 Resources and groups to provide support for parents with special needs children between the ages of 0-18.
 South Delta Parent Support Group, Delta Down Syndrome Group, New Autism Diagnosis and Punjabi Speaking Parent support group information here.

 Reach Child Development Preschools In Delta BC

 The Preschool Program offers enhanced support for whole family development with an on-campus PARENT EDUCATION CENTRE where parents can find resources, learning materials and multi-disciplinary expertise from Reach’s child development experts.
 Further learning opportunities will be available for parents through monthly Parent Workshops and helpful online resources that parents can read and download.
-Currently, both preschools are open with comprehensive COVID-19 measures in place to protect your children.

 What can you expect from Reach preschool?